 Use Docker Compose

-Docker Compose is a tool that was developed to help define and share multi-container applications.
-With Compose, we can create a YAML file to define the services and with a single command, can spin everything up or tear it all down.
+Docker Compose is a tool that helps you define and share multi-container applications.
+With Compose, you can create a YAML file to define the services and with a single command, you can spin everything up or tear it all down.

-The big advantage of using Compose is you can define your application stack in a file, keep it at the root of your project repo (it’s now version controlled), and easily enable someone else to contribute to your project.
-Someone would only need to clone your repo and start the compose app.
+The big advantage of using Compose is you can define your application stack in a file, keep it at the root of your project repository (it's now version controlled), and easily enable someone else to contribute to your project.
+Someone would only need to clone your repository and start the app using Compose.
 In fact, you might see quite a few projects on GitHub/GitLab doing exactly this now.

 services: app: image: node:18-alpine